AbdeljalilAnajjar/Eegle.jl/docs/src/documents/Treatment P300.md

 # Treatment P300

-This document describes all the changes applied to downloaded P300 databases from MOABB.
+This document describes all the changes applied to downloaded P300 databases from MOABB or base repository.

 ## BNCI2014009